S0UPernova/sample_app/README.md

   layout 'mailer'
 end
 ```
-### I used a YAML file added to .gitignore and accessed it with this next snippet
+I used a YAML file added to .gitignore and accessed it with this next snippet, but using your shell for this would probably be better
 config/application.rb
 ```
 module SampleApp